 More specifically the ETP 'Food for Life' proposes to establish a public-private collaboration programme with the ambitious goal to ensure that all Europeans will have access to a balanced diet in 2030.
-The programme will aim to enable, encourage and empower every consumer in the EU to attain a safe, affordable, healthy and sustainable diet in 2030, which is produced with 40% less resources and half the food waste over the whole food chain.
+The programme will support the realisation of the Farm to Fork Strategy, aiming to enable, encourage and empower every consumer in the EU to attain a safe, affordable, healthy and sustainable diet in 2030, which is produced with 40% less resources and half the food waste over the whole food chain.
 The three major areas of focus would be: